stamparm/pcapy-ng/README.md

 ## Contact Us ##

-Whether you want to report a bug, send a patch or give some suggestions on this package, drop us a few lines at `miroslav@sqlmap.org`.
+Whether you want to report a bug, send a patch or give some suggestions on this package, drop a few lines at `miroslav@sqlmap.org`.